schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 ## Changes

 - `13-03-2026`:
-    - Fixed the version of `nvim` in which `vim.secure.read()` was introduced - thanks justinmk!
+    - Fixed the version of `nvim` in which `vim.secure.read()` was introduced - thanks, justinmk!
     - Updated the example snippet to use the actual content read by `vim.secure.read()` instead of just using said function to check if the file is trusted before sourcing from the file.
-    - Add explaination about defered `notify` calls.
+    - Add explanation about deferred `notify` calls.